adrianolszewski/thougths-on-clinical-trials-biostatistics/the-role-of-frequentist-framework-pvalues-statistical-and-practical-significance-in-randomised-controlled-clinical-trials.md

 determine (sometimes we need a variety of different scenarios to be covered, representing different conditions and the cost-effective balance), the old demons may be back.
+There exist solutions to that,
+like:

+- **matching algorithms**, e.g. the PSM - _propensity score matching_ (PS: mind the current critique of it!).
+This one only mimicks randomisation, being limited to the features explicitly selected
+- **weighting** - e.g. IPTW - _inverse-probability treatment weighting_ (note as above)
+- **G-computation** leading to the counter-factual average marginal treatment effect

+...based on the variable selection coming from causal analyses (e.g. via _DAG - directed acyclic graphs_), if possible.

-There exist solutions to that, like *matching algorithms (only mimicking true randomisation as limited to the features explicitly selected)*, *tipping point analyses* (we modify some parameters and assess how the results vary as its function).
+Sensitivity analyses, like the **_tipping point_**, (where we modify some parameters and assess how the results vary as its function) are employed widely as well.

 ![obraz](https://github.com/user-attachments/assets/8095351e-b88c-4712-90eb-338b0f81916c)